VorpalBlade/ini-merge/README.md

 This library forms the backend to [chezmoi_modify_manager].
 You probably want that tool instead.

-This library provides merging of a source INI file with a target INI file.
+This library provides processing of INI files.
+In particular:

+* Merging of a source INI file with a target INI file.
   The merging is asymmetric: The values of the source are preferred unless specific rules have been provided for those sections and/or keys.
   Formatting is preserved.
+See [merge_ini].

 The use case of this is configuration management for user settings file where the program writes a mix of settings and state to the same file.
 This gets